MichealWhitney/AI-Resume-Enhancer/README.md

 - place your OpenAI API key in the .env file, label it "OPENAI_API_KEY"

 4. **Run the server**
-- run the server with node server.mjs
+- run the server with "node server.mjs"
 - navigate to http://localhost:3000.